prithuls/prithulsarker/content/publication/example_8_NANOS-22-Prit/index.md

 ---
-title: 'Investigating the Pathogenesis of Spaceflight Associated Neuro-ocular Syndrome with Head-mounted Visualization Engineering of Pupil Reactivityy'
+title: 'Investigating the Pathogenesis of Spaceflight Associated Neuro-ocular Syndrome with Head-mounted Visualization Engineering of Pupil Reactivity'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here